ngoraymond/progressive-web-app-tutorial/README.md

 ## Afterwards

-Try personalizing the app a little bit.
+Try playing around and personalizing the app a little bit.
 For example, you can navigate to index.html and replace "Your message" with "[Your name]'s message."
 Then, deploy the project again to try it out!

-Feel free to use this repo as your template for any future creation!
+Feel free to use this repo as your template for any future creations!

 I recommend that you modify the following files: